f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 <h4>B.17: Maximum expected FM deviation</h4>

-This is the deviation in kHz leading to maximum (100%) deviation.
-You should aim for 30 to 50% (+/-300 to +/-500m) deviation on the scope display.
+This is the one side deviation in kHz (&#177;) leading to maximum (100%) deviation.
+You should adjust this value to make the figure on the signal scope fill the entire screen as shown in the screenshots above.
+The typical deviations by mode for a unit gain (1.0 at B.18) are:

+  - DMR: &#177;5.4k
+  - dPMR: &#177;2.7k
+  - D-Star: &#177;3.5k
+  - YSF: &#177;7.0k

 <h4>B.18: Gain after discriminator</h4>

-This is the gain applied to the output of the discriminator before the decoder
+This is the gain applied to the output of the discriminator before the decoder.
+Normally this would be set at unit gain 1.0 while the FM deviation is adjusted.
+However this can be used to extend the range of FM adjustment.